DFKI/leechcrawler/how2start.md

 #How to start

-**Add Leech to your maven project**
+**Add LeechCrawler to your maven project**

-Leech is offered in our own repository.
+LeechCrawler is offered in our own repository.
 Add following entries to your pom.xml:

     <repositories>
        <repository>